its-Shivam732/cs480/README.md

 ---

 ## Overview
+This is a comprehensive platform for managing travel-related operations, including user management, booking travel packages, payment handling, itinerary planning, and reviews.
+This system aims to streamline the travel process for users and administrators.
 The Travel Management System is designed to:
 - Allow users to register, book packages, and track rewards.
 - Enable administrators to manage users, packages, reviews, and itineraries.